slatedocs/slate/source/includes/_commands.md

 FariaMq::Command::EnableSynchronization.new(school, destination: 'SR', model: 'student', identifier: 'Student-281').query!

 ```
-Inform the broker to start sync specified identity from source application to target application
+Informs the broker to start to synchronizing the specified identity from the source application to the target application.

 It requires arguments: